 That feeling, paired with recently diving head-first into the research rabbit hole of how Point Defiance got its name (more on that soon), I now know of approximately 513 cool things I haven’t seen there yet, and I’m having some major FOMO over it.

-So I made the following Point Defiance Park Bucket List to help encourage me to get out there.
+So I made the following Point Defiance Park Bucket List to help encourage me to get out there (and hopefully you too!).
 Here we go!

 A Park for the People

-Point Defiance Park is 760 acres of forest, gardens, a zoo with elephants and sharks, coastline, trails and history stuff – each offering its own spin on family-friendly things to do in Tacoma.
+Point Defiance Park is 760 public acres of tides, trails, and trees – each offering its own spin on family-friendly things to do in Tacoma.

-As Point Defiance Park shifted from existing as a federal military reserve to being a public tourism destination after 1888, a storied roster of things to see and do there has come and gone.
+As Point Defiance shifted from a federal military reserve to a public tourism destination in 1888, people instantly loved it as a reverie of peace and nature within the city.